mike-lischke/java2typescript/doc/features.md

 ## <a name="interfaces">Interfaces</a>

-Java interfaces are mostly like TypeScript interface with the exception of default methods, which are a way to add an implementation to all implementers of an interface in Java, without having to change those implementors.
+Java interfaces are mostly like TypeScript interface with the exception of default methods, which are a way to add an implementation to all implementors of an interface in Java, without having to change those implementors.
 This is accomplished in converted code by adding a side class with the same name as the interface, which then gets those default implementation.

 Together with the namespace, which is sometimes generated (see [Nested Classes and Interfaces](#nested-classes-and-interfaces)) this can lead to a file which contains an interface, a class and a namespace, all with the same name.